CoasterFan5/ISAT-252/README.md

-# ISAT-252
+# ISAT 252
 We love academia.

-This repo is structured based on the course.
-Each folder is a "unit" or a week of classes.
-Each folder will contain notes and assignments.
+This repo is structured to match the course, and it's content, see below:

-My goals for each assignment is to write the assignment in python, and then write tests for said assignment for fun.
+- Week Directory (ex. week 1)
+  - Notes.md - notes for the week, anything I feel may be on an assessment, or I just think is worth jotting down.
+  - assignment directory
+    - tests.py - The tests used to ensure the assignment actually does what it needs to do
+    - *.py - Any other python files are part of the assignment themselves